 This blog highlights several counties investing ARPA Recovery Funds in jail diversion practices.

-This brief outlines the elements of a behavioral health care continuum and strategies counties can implement to assist community members with a behavioral health condition.
+This brief from NACo outlines the elements of a behavioral health care continuum and strategies counties can implement to assist community members with a behavioral health condition.

 This toolkit helps county officials lead local efforts to understand jail population drivers and implement data-driven solutions to manage these factors and associated costs.